Table of Contents

 We share some of our most personal information through messaging apps — conversations, photos, locations, financial details, and intimate moments.
 The security and privacy of your messaging app determines who else might be reading along.

 Not all messaging apps are created equal.
 Even those claiming "encryption" vary widely in what they actually protect.
+Understanding the differences between end-to-end encryption, transport encryption, and metadata collection is essential for making an informed choice about where your private conversations live.

 Signal: The Gold Standard

 Open source: Fully open source — both the client and server code are publicly auditable.
+Independent security researchers regularly review the code and publish their findings.

 Pros: